 - no adjustment to free cash flow is made for fluctuations in inventory, receivables or payables, or deferred taxes, but major consideration is given to quality of earnings.
 The primary elements of quality of earnings: growth in capital expenditures, debt, receivables, inventory and payables relative to growth in free cash flow.

 Like all research approaches, there are both advantages an disadvantages to favoring free cash flow over earnings.
-Companies with rapidly growing earnings, but with capital expenditures that are growing even faster, are penalized under this approach.
-That is usually a good thing, a positive for investment performance.
-There are exceptions however, most notably Amazon.com.
+Companies with rapidly growing earnings, but with capital expenditures that are growing even faster, are penalized.
+That is usually a good thing, a positive contributor to investment performance.
+There are exceptions however, for instance Amazon.com.